Levalicious/MO2-Oracle/README.md

 The slowness _is_ an issue, and I will be working on it, but considering that over the course of today I got it from "adding > 20 minutes to MO2's startup time" down to "eh bout 3 minutes" I'm taking that as a win.

+To install this, place the `plugin_oracle` folder inside your MO2 plugins folder and restart MO2.

 ## What It Does

 ### Training: